Rob Weiss

-Rob Weiss is an American television and film producer, screenwriter, actor, and director.
-His break came in 1993 when he wrote and directed the 1993 film Amongst Friends.
-The film was well received at film festivals and scored Weiss a nomination for the Grand Jury Prize at the Sundance Film Festival.
+Rob Weiss is an American television and film producer, screenwriter, director, and actor.
+His break came in 1993 when he wrote and directed Amongst Friends.
+The film was well received, and Weiss was nominated for the Grand Jury Prize at the Sundance Film Festival.

 Life and career

-Weiss, the eldest son of Lydia and Carl Weiss, was born in Baldwin, Nassau County, New York.
-He attended the Parsons School of Design, studying fashion and film, but never graduated.
+Weiss, the eldest son of Lydia and Carl Weiss, was born in Baldwin, New York.
+He studied fashion and film at the Parsons School of Design but never graduated.
 Unemployed, he ended up living with his father in Lawrence in the Five Towns.
-He has attended both film and design school and worked as a promoter on Long Island, in New York City.
+He worked briefly as a nightclub promoter on Long Island.

 Weiss attended Woodmere Academy with Doug Ellin, creator of the HBO series Entourage, and wrote for the show.
-He wrote (or co-wrote) episodes including "Aquamansion", "The Bat Mitzvah" and "The Sundance Kids".
+He wrote or co-wrote episodes, including "Aquamansion", "The Bat Mitzvah", and "The Sundance Kids".
+He served as an executive producer or co-executive producer on 67 episodes.

 In an August 2007 New York Observer interview with Ellin, he confirms that Weiss was the basis for the character of Billy Walsh, a perfectionist filmmaker who was a recurring character on the series.
 Ellin even asked Weiss if he'd play Walsh, but Weiss declined.
 Instead, the role went to Rhys Coiro, who looks similar to Weiss.

-Weiss was an executive producer on the HBO comedy-drama, How to Make It in America.
+Weiss was an executive producer on the HBO series How to Make It in America.

-In 2014 Weiss partnered with Davidoff of Geneva to create the signature cigar line BG Meyer Cigar Co.; its launch was lauded by Cigar Aficionado.
+In 2014, Weiss partnered with Davidoff to create the signature cigar line BG Meyer Cigar Co.; its launch was lauded by Cigar Aficionado.
 Deadline also reported Weiss was tapped by Sonny Barger and Fox 2000 to write and direct the feature film Hells Angels.

-Weiss wrote the story and produced the film adaptation of Entourage (2015), and will executive produce the 2015 Dwayne Johnson show, Ballers.
+Weiss wrote the story and produced the 2015 film adaptation of Entourage.
+He also served as an executive producer on 47 episodes of the HBO series Ballers from 2015-2019.